-Also thanks to the pandemic, the digital transition has undoubtedly been accelerated: the possibility of selling online all over the world has represented one of the main means of reducing the effects of the crisis.
+Also thanks to the pandemic, the digital transition has undoubtedly been accelerated: the possibility of selling online all over the world has been one of the main means of reducing the effects of the crisis.

 How then to conquer a slice of this market?
 We explain it in this article.